huggingface/hub-docs/docs/hub/models-widgets.md

         score: 0.2
 ```

-Finally, for a model that outputs an image, audio, or any other kind of asset, output should include a `url` property linking to either a file name or path inside the repo, or a remote URL.
-For example for a text-to-image model:
+Finally, for a model that outputs an image, audio, or any other kind of asset, the output should include a `url` property linking to either a file name or path inside the repo or a remote URL.
+For example, for a text-to-image model:

 ```yaml
 widget: